MonaElahi/MechaCar_Statistical_Analysis/README.md

 ![git-hub](https://github.com/MonaElahi/MechaCar_Statistical_Analysis/blob/2c3b24f80ad097ef7bada1ba04f1abc32abe4ceb/Images/Images/tTestLot1.PNG)

-The result of the t test for the suuspension coil for the Lot 1 is 1500 that is not statistically different from the population mean and p-value is 1 which accepts the null hypothesis.
+The result of the t test for the suspension coil for the Lot 1 is 1500 that is not statistically different from the population mean and p-value is 1 which accepts the null hypothesis.

 ![git-hub](https://github.com/MonaElahi/MechaCar_Statistical_Analysis/blob/2c3b24f80ad097ef7bada1ba04f1abc32abe4ceb/Images/Images/tTestLot2.PNG)